Characters: RWBY Monsters And Enemies

 - Elite Mooks: While not seemingly dangerous to the characters, they can be perceived as large and burly Beowolves.
 The Ursa Major itself is an elite to the rest of its species, being bigger and stronger.

-- Meaningful Name: "Ursa" is Latin for "bear", but the name choice may be closer to "Ursa Major and Minor", the name of two stars of the Big Dipper.
+- Meaningful Name: "Ursa" is Latin for "bear", but the name choice may be closer to "Ursa Major and Minor", alternate names of the Big Dipper and Little Dipper.
 It may even be appropriate to call the smaller ones "Ursa Minor" as well.

 - Off with His Head!: Jaune managed to lop the head off one in Forever Fall.